DraconDev/go-templ-htmx-ex/NEXT_STEPS_PRIORITIZATION.md

 ## 🚀 **Quick Win Strategy**

 **If you want the fastest path to revenue:**
-1. **Payment Integration** - Start accepting payments immediately
+1. **Payment Integration** - API client to your payment microservice (1-2 days)
-2. **Basic User Profile** - Minimal settings, let users get paid
+2. **Basic User Profile** - Simple settings using social login data (1 day)
-3. **Error Handling** - Ensure payments don't fail
+3. **Error Handling** - Ensure reliable user experience (1 day)

-This gives you a **revenue-generating application** in 1-2 weeks that you can iterate on while making money.
+This gives you a **revenue-generating application** in 3-4 days that you can iterate on while making money.

+**Microservice advantage:** No need to build payment logic - just integrate with your proven payment service!

 ---

 ## 📊 **Success Metrics for Revenue Phase**
 - **Revenue generation** - First payment received
-- **Payment success rate** - Successful transactions
+- **Payment success rate** - Successful transactions via microservice
 - **User conversion** - Free to paid users
-- **System reliability** - Payment processing uptime
+- **System reliability** - Application uptime
-- **Development speed** - Time to add new features
+- **Development speed** - Time to add new features (reusable components)

-**The key insight: You can't improve what you don't measure, and you can't measure revenue without payment processing!**
+**The key insight: Microservices enable faster iteration by leveraging existing proven services across all your projects!**